 Almost everybody loves fresh fried chicken, piping hot french fries, fried fish, and other deep-fried treats.
 Deep frying gives foods a crunchy, crispy exterior and a tender interior by cooking extremely fast in very hot oil.

-- BEST MULTI-BASKET: Secura Triple Basket Electric Deep Fryer
+- BEST BUDGET: Presto 05420 FryDaddy Electric Deep Fryer

-- BEST BANG FOR THE BUCK: Presto 05420 FryDaddy Electric Deep Fryer
+- BEST MULTI-BASKET: KRUPS KJ502D51 Electric Deep Fryer

 Types of Deep Fryers

 There are two types of deep fryers: electric and propane.
-Your cooking goals determine the type that’s the best deep fryer for your household, but most people buy electric deep fryers for indoor use in their kitchen.
+Your cooking goals determine the type that will be the best deep fryer for your household, but most people buy electric deep fryers for indoor use in their kitchen.

-What to Consider When Buying the Best Deep Fryer
+What to Consider When Choosing the Best Deep Fryer

 The best deep fryers balance price with capacity and have features like cool-touch exteriors, temperature control, and built-in timers.
 Deep fryers take up a fair amount of storage and counter space, so factor its size into the equation when picking the best deep fryer for your kitchen.